corinneling/apprentice-notes/first_review/README.md

 * started by laying out the project structure and filled in some code
 * helped to pair on ways to improve the structure

+First piece of code I wrote for this.
 ```ruby
 class MenuController
   def show_menu